ABOUT OUR FICUS GINSENG BONSAI

 The ficus ginseng does need repotting every other year during the spring.
 Never fear: it’s an easy process, but you’ll want to invest in some specialist bonsai potting soil that’s filled with all the lovely nutrients that your favourite little plant needs to grow.

-As a plant that hails from tropical climes, it also loves humidity, so keep it close to other plants or spritz its leaves with water on a regular basis using a plant mister.
+As a plant that hails from tropical climes, it also loves humidity, so keep it close to other small plants or place near a humidifier.
 For added growth spurts, be sure to fertilise it every fortnight in summer (just monthly in winter) to keep it lush and green.

 PLANT STYLING TIPS

 Bonsai is the centre of attention for any coffee table that's worth having!
 He really is the King of the coffee table.
 Either that or he also adds a moment of zen to living room shelves.

 We use a next day delivery service with one of our trusted couriers.
 Please allow a little bit of packing time.
 During COVID and busy times this can be up to 5 days.

 Your personal information and data is secure with us.
 This is our website platform providers bread and butter.
 Uncompromised safety & security.

 If you have received a damaged plant or within 30 days you have any trouble after following our care guidance we will offer you a replacement.